 The U.S. Intelligence Community (IC), which is comprised of 16 separate federal agencies tasked with the collection and production of foreign and domestic intelligence, is headed by the Director of National Intelligence (DNI).
-The overall U.S. Intelligence budget requested for FY 2017 is over \$70 billion, which includes \$53.5 billion for the National Intelligence Program (NIP) and \$16.8 billion for the Military Intelligence Agency (CIA), the National Security Agency (NSA), and the Defense Intelligence Agency (DIA) as well as specific research arms such as the Intelligence Advanced Research Projects Activity (IARPA - research arm of the Office of the DNI) and In-Q-Tel (venture capital arm of the CIA) are involved in forensic science research, conducting and supporting research spending by category is classified information, millions of dollars are being allocated to forensic science.
+The overall U.S. Intelligence budget requested for FY 2017 is over \$70 billion, which includes \$53.5 billion for the National Intelligence Program (NIP) and \$16.8 billion for the Military Intelligence Program (MIP).5 Several components of the IC, especially the larger agencies such as the Central Intelligence Agency (CIA), the National Security Agency (NSA), and the Defense Intelligence Agency (DIA) as well as specific research arms such as the Intelligence Advanced Research Projects Activity (IARPA - research arm of the Office of the DNI) and In-Q-Tel (venture capital arm of the CIA) are involved in forensic science research, conducting and supporting research primarily in the areas of computer/digital forensics, and nuclear forensics.
+Although research spending by category is classified information, millions of dollars are being allocated to forensic science.
 Example efforts include: